 2. Logitech G512 Carbon RGB Gaming Keyboard

-To some gamers, there's few sensations more satisfying than the tactile click of a mechanical keyboard.
-If that's you, you'll want to take a look at the Logitech G512 Carbon.
+To some gamers, there are few sensations more satisfying than the tactile click of a mechanical keyboard.
+If this is you, you'll want to take a look at the Logitech G512 Carbon.
 Depending on your preferred typing style and gaming genre, you can pick three different switch styles.
 This gaming keyboard under 100 bucks is small, but it makes the most of its available real estate with its smart key spacing and overall design.

-The aluminum brushed frame looks anything but cheap, and the rubber feet offer a nice grip while also allowing you to elevate the board.
-While there are no dedicated macro keys, the design of the standard keys here are great.
+The aluminum brushed frame certainly doesn't look cheap, and the rubber feet offer a nice grip while also allowing you to elevate the board.
+While there are no dedicated macro keys, the design of the standard keys here is great.
 There's a smoothness to the concave surface that feels great on the fingers.
-In a nice gesture, RGB lighting is available for each individual key, so you can customize some very elaborate setups if you'd like.
+As a bonus, RGB lighting is available for each individual key, so you can customize some very elaborate setups should you want to.

 3. Redragon K552 RED LED Backlit Keyboard

 If you're looking for an LED keyboard that comes in at under $50, Redragon's K552 is a great place to start.
 This budget keyboard doesn't come with a lot of unnecessary frills, but it's a solid mechanical gaming keyboard that gets the fundamentals right on the money.
 The construction here is great: rugged, durable, and well capable of taking a hit or two.
 Underneath the sturdy plastic surface is a solid metal frame, and the mechanical keys are mounted on Cherry Blue equivalent switches.